Can you spot a fraudulent deal?

 Your clients trust you to help them navigate the complex real estate process.
-Likewise, it’s important to find a partner you can trust to help you prevent fraud.
+Likewise, it’s important to find experts to help you prevent fraud.
 Certified Fraud Examiners (CFEs) are specially trained to spot the warning signs.
 Did you know that FCT is the only title insurer in Canada with CFEs on staff to help our customers and partners spot fraud?

-Finding the right partner in fraud prevention is critical.
 Our history of spotting red flags, as well as stringent underwriting process, have saved legal professionals, lenders and property owners millions of dollars.
-We’re here to help your business stay ahead of the criminals looking to defraud it.

 ®Registered Trademark of First American Financial Corporation.